sjbrown/1kfa/mod_guide_gm.md

 ![Touchstone List](images/touchstone_list_2.png){ width=7cm }

+Depending on player count, there may be more than 3 circled titles.
+If so, the GM further narrows it down to 3 titles, and writes these 3 on the GM Worksheet.
+These 3 will be the *Touchstone List*.

 The "Touchstone List" may be consulted when the table needs to make a judgment about whether facts being proposed make sense in the shared universe you're creating.
 It can also be used to simply make calls on whether a